5.2 Graduate research roles and responsibilities

 - d. endorses applications for admission and variations to enrolment where required, undertaking any other functions delegated to them by the head of academic unit.
 (For example, undertaking the role of Chair of Examiners in accordance with the University’s Graduate Research Thesis Examination Policy and supporting procedures, ensuring that the examination complies with the University’s Conflict of interest guidelines for the nomination of higher degree by research thesis examiners.

 3.19 In relation to student well-being, the Graduate Research Coordinator:

 - a. plays a key role in ensuring that students feel they are an integral part of the life of the academic unit, promoting a positive culture within the academic unit for the benefit of all students, including, but not limited to, students who have a disability, who are experiencing ongoing medical and mental health conditions, are studying part-time, who are pregnant; or who have carer responsibilities.

-- b. provides advice to graduate research students who are experiencing difficulties with any aspect of their enrolment and supervision, supporting efforts to provide a solution where conflicts arise, in accordance with the provisions outlined under the Appointing and Changing Graduate Research Supervisors Procedure.
+- b. provides advice to graduate research students who are experiencing difficulties with any aspect of their enrolment and supervision, supporting efforts to provide a solution where conflicts arise, in accordance with the provisions outlined under the Graduate Research Student Supervision Policy and Procedure.